shreyakhatiwada/shreyakhatiwada/README.md

 <h3 align="center">a passionate mobile developer and tech enthusiast</h3>

 - 🌱 I’m currently learning **Python, Blender**
+- 🌷 I often experiment with new programming languages, frameworks, and libraries.
+You'll find code samples and small projects that showcase my explorations and experiments. 🌷
+- I'm eager to continue expanding my knowledge and skills in the ever-evolving world of technology.📝

 - 📫 How to reach me **khatiwadashreya1@gmail.com**